cbrookins/cbrookins.github.io/_drafts/2021-05-04-pxe-server-using-truenas-jail.md

 ---
 layout: post
-title: PXE server using a FreeNAS jail
+title: PXE server using a TrueNAS jail
-date:
+date: 2021-05-04
 ---

 ## Scenario
+I wanted to test out Linux as a PXE server for reinstalling OSs on my devices at home.
+I was tired of messing with USB drives and wanted to be able to PXE boot, choose an OS and go.
+Nothing about this requires this be in a TrueNAS jail, these steps should work for anything based on FreeBSD.
+It should work on Linux distros also, even though the TFTP package name may be different.

-## Header
+## Configuration
 ```
 pkg install tftp-hpa nano
 mkdir -p /mnt/tftpd